-For Dual Channel technology to work, you have to plug the RAM modules in the right slots.
+For Dual-Channel technology to work, you must plug the RAM modules in the correct slots.

-There are two ways to figure out which slots to use for your RAM.
+There are two ways to determine which slots to use for your RAM.

 1. Use the Motherboard Manual to Determine Which RAM Slots To Use First

-This is by far the most definitive way to find out which RAM slots to use for your modules.
+This is the most definitive way to determine which RAM slots to use for your modules.

 You can see here that this motherboard recommends the following:

-- If you have one RAM stick – use DIMM_A2 slot (4th slot)
+- If you have one RAM stick – use the DIMM_A2 slot (4th slot)

-- If you have four RAM sticks – Occupy the rest of slots. – This would enable TWO SETS of dual channel.
+- If you have four RAM sticks – Occupy the rest of the slots. – This would enable TWO SETS of dual channels.

 2. Using RAM Slot Color Codes (Older Motherboards)